piterbiker/gps-track/README.md

   * gps-track.py: file which You must run, to save your path to simple text file (CSV format) with geometry in base WKT format (vertices with latitude and longitute).
 Script offers geocoding possibility.

   * csv-kml.py: file which You can run, when you can transform before saved text file to XML format file: KML (Keyhole Markup Language) and KMZ file, that You can open in Google Earth application or other GIS apps.

+  * csv-gpx.py: transform saved text file (CSV) to GPX format file, with time and elevation data: helpful for import ride log to Strava or Trailforks.

-The application automatically removes duplicate coordinate points (don't save it), what is very helpfull for import data to Trailforks database or other restricted spatial database system.
+The application automatically removes duplicate coordinate points (don't save it), what is very helpful for import data to Trailforks database or other restricted spatial database system.